burntraisin/burntraisin-site/content/work/2025-summer-nyulh.md

 # Medical Center IT (MCIT) Intern

 Over the summer of 2025, I had the opportunity to work as an MCIT intern at NYU Langone Health in an 8-week internship.
 I was part of a cross-functional team that oversaw MyWall, which is a patient-facing technology solution that consists of a tablet and a TV.
-Patients are able to order food, call family, and watch movies.
+Patients are able to order food, call family, and watch movies from their bedside.

 I was a part of a few projects, the main ones being an (1) inventory tracker, (2) ticket analysis, and (3) inpatient gaming for Child Life Services.
 (1) I joined the team following a hardware expansion and refresh project, so there was a need for an inventory tracker to account for location and setup configuration.
 (2) Post-upgrade, I took a look at analyzing the resolved tickets regarding issues with MyWall.
 I was able to identify problem and resolution codes and develop a template to help streamline the resolution process.
 (3) As for inpatient gaming, I had the opportunity to help deploy Nintendo Switches for the pediatric section of the hospital.